BandaWorks/housework-undoer/README.md

-### What you'll build?
+### :rocket: What you'll build?

-You will build a home chores management app.
-The app is requested by one parent struggling with his kids that ignore home responsibilities.
-Leverage a basic gamification and bright colors to encourage kids to help with home chores.
+*Housework management app*.
+The app is requested by one (imaginary) parent struggling with his kids that ignore home responsibilities.
+Leverage a gamification techniques and bright colors to encourage kids to help with home chores.
+Keep their needs in mind to handle the edge cases.

+#### :wrench: Recommended tools

+> This is an example of tools you may use to complete the project.
+You are free to use any tech stack you like as the project is tool-agnostic :slightly_smiling_face:

+- React, Redux and React Router
+- [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) to store your app data
+- [Firebase Auth](https://firebase.google.com/docs/auth/web/password-auth) to authenticate the admin

 &nbsp;

-### Background story
+### :book: Background story

 Jack has been trying to teach his kids, Lily and Mary, to help their daddy with the housework.